icl-art/avionics/code/astra/README.md

 # serialisation.h
 This converts a vector floats into a byte array.
 Should be used when storing sensor readings into files.

+# sensors.h
+This file should contain all code related to reading sensors.
+* Barometer
+* Pnut
+* Accelerometer
+* Gyroscope
+* GPS
+* Temperature?